Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 All citizens are allowed to compete in cyberspace and are allowed to be cornermen if they are good enough.
 They tend to avoid other cybervator in cyberspace but not max who actively challenges them.
 This is because Max uses a special complex contoller giving him complete control of his cyber.beast.

-Max is shown dreaming about the day he decided to become a Cybervator to defeat Kyshumu
+- Max is shown dreaming about the day he decided to become a Cybervator to defeat Xenos

-Max wakes from his dream sleeping in the middle of the finals of the championship match.
+- Max wakes from his dream sleeping in the middle of the finals of the championship match.
-- Max.
-Max.
-Hey Max, what's the stragey... are you sleeping
-- Max looks up rubs his eyes and quickly assess the situation and creates a strategy

-- Kyshumu's team(Kyshumu, Leona, Airiona, Jax, Max) wins the championship against Alex(Green), Knilla(Blue), Ace(Red), Carla(Green) with Alex winning the The BluNet MVP award the first Green Cybervator to do so
+- Kyshumu's team(Kyshumu, Leona, Tomasina, Jax, Max) wins the championship against Alex(Green), Knilla(Blue), Ace(Red), Carla(Green) with Alex winning the The BluNet MVP award the first Green Cybervator to do so

-  Did you see score there's no way they are coming back

-  Jax: but this is the finals

-  Max: yea the same one we fought an won last year and the year before and basicly every year since before I even became a cyber fighter

-  Jax: but hasn't this always been your dream

-  Max: exactly my dream was to beat Xenos and does that look like Xenos to you.
-Besides I wanted to do it not to help Kyshumu beat him.

-  Jax: you think I don't want to be out there too you don't see me complaining.
-Man up and do your job.

-  Leona: haha you going on about being a cyber fighter again max I mean at least jax is justfied but you you not even a real cybervator

-  Max: stay out of this
-  Leona: You expect me to be scared of you.
-Hehe you can't hurt me

-  Jax: he might not be able to but I can

-  Leona(walks away with her hands in the air): alright, alright forget I ever said anything

-- Max has an interview and is fustrated

-  Max: May be I should retire
+- Kyshumu retires during his press conference.
+Kyshumu announces that he will not be entering the next tournament as he wants to give the the next generation a chance(Jax and Leona)

-- After the interview Jax confonts Max
+- After the interview in frustration Max tells Jax maybe he should retire too

-  Jax: Yea right.
-You won't quit.

-  Max: Why not it's just a game

-  Jax: The CNS is not just some game you can quit when things arent going your way
+-  confonts Max about it

 - Cut away to the backstory of the CNS and its purpose(much of this info will be reveal t be false later own)

-  Spike is shown watching it
+  Spike is shown watching it instead of the championship match

-  Max and Jax teleports behind spike
+  Max and Jax teleports unexpectingly behind spike to discuss the match

-  Max: Hey whatcha watching?

-  Spike(quickly turns off what he was watching): nothing! would it hurt to warn me before teleport outof no were like that

-  Max: but I thought you liked when I did that. wait don't tell me you're too old/cool for this stuff now

-  Spike: well I am 12 now

-  Max: Haha ok well did you watch the CNS finals

-  Spike: naw I already knew you'd win. right?

-  Max(nervously): Yea <good then you didn't see it>

-  Jax(eating): Max said he is going to quit

-  Max: that's not what I said.
-Besides it was heat of the momment

-  Spike: Hey is that my food

-  Jax: I couldn't help my self it was just sitting there

-  Spike: But I was eating that

-  Jax: I'll pay you back

-  Spike: that's not the point

-  Max(starts laughing): That's Jax for you

 - Spike continues viewing the data he found and finds something seemingly shocking